A Magical Fairy Tales Unit Your Students Will Love

-Ms. Sneed Plans a Fairy Tale Thematic Unit
+Ms. Sneed Plans a Fairy Tales Unit

 Our favorite fourth grade teacher, Ms. Sneed, sat at her computer and stared at the literature standard: